How can I benefit from therapy?

 Is my treatment confidential?

 Yes your treatment is confidential and your privacy is protected by law.
-Confidentiality is only broken if you express an active plan to hurt yourself or someone else.
+Confidentiality is only broken if you express an active plan to hurt yourself or someone else, in order to keep you or another safe.
 In rare cases treatment records can be subpoenaed by court-order.